 Michael Ball recalls Man City ‘madness’: Thaksin Shinawatra gave us a team talk

-Manchester City have become leaders both on and off the pitch in the Sheikh Mansour era – but things were very different prior to his arrival, not least in their season with Thaksin Shinawatra in charge.
+Manchester City have become world leaders on and off the pitch under the ownership of Sheikh Mansour – but things were very different prior to his arrival, not least in their season with Thaksin Shinawatra in charge.

 City have won four Premier League titles, two FA Cups and four League Cups since Mansour took control of the club, while the Etihad Stadium has been expanded and a training complex built to rival the best in the world.